 Grabovo, July 15, 2015 - Residents built a monument for the victims of the MH17 catastrophe. © Pierre Crom / ANP

 July 17th marked the one-year anniversary since the MH17 passenger plane was blasted from the sky, killing all 298 on board.
 In the epicentre of the disaster, and now Ukraine's rebel heartland, locals held a solemn service in honour of the victims.
-A highly-politicised event followed, dominated by flag-waving and inflammatory rhetoric that laid blame for the catastrophe with the Ukrainian military, despite mounting evidence that Russian-backed rebels were responsible.
+A highly-politicised event followed, dominated by flag-waving and inflammatory rhetoric that laid blame for the catastrophe with the Ukrainian military, despite mounting evidence that Russian-backed fighters were responsible.

 As summer ended and children returned to school, the Ukrainian government and rebel authorities made a fresh agreement to end ceasefire violations.
 Hopes that this deal will secure a permanent end to the slaughter remain low to non-existent.